 Natural ingredients are often healthier for your skin than synthetic, but not all natural ingredients work for all skin types.
 Those with sensitive skin still need to be selective about the products they use.
 If your skin is prone to excess oil resulting in an oily face, you want to stay away from things that are likely to clog your pores, and that includes some natural ingredients.

 The thing is that some oils are great for oily skin, because of their unique ratio of essential fatty acids, while others, for the same reason, are occlusive and can block pores.
 This is why grapeseed oil, which is naturally high in linoleic acid, is helpful for those with clogged pores and oily skin.

 What this means that as we look at natural ingredients in skin care—which are mostly oils and butters—we have to consider how the essential fatty acids in these oils will interact and potentially affect oily skin.

-Here are 7 oils you shouldn't use if you have oily skin and clogged pores:
+Here are 7 types of oils you should avoid if you have oily skin and clogged pores:

-We talked about the difference between fractionated and unfractionated coconut oil in this post.
+We talked about the difference between fractionated and unfractionated coconut oil.
 Briefly, fractionated coconut oil is a form of the oil that has had the long-chain fatty acids removed via hydrolysis and steam distillation.
 Just this one change makes the oil liquid at room temperature and extends the product’s shelf life.
 It also makes it a lighter oil that is less likely to clog pores.
 Heavier oils rich in fatty acids are wonderful moisturizers, but they can be irritating for sensitive skin, which is why some people wonder if coconut oil causes acne.